harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

-To download the desired provider, you've to execute `terraform init` in the project's folder. `terraform providers` will print a list containing all providers used in the current project.
+To download the desired provider, you've to execute `terraform init` in the project's folder.
+The `terraform providers` command can be executed in any project to list all providers used in the current project.

 Without further configuration, the *Azure* provider will reuse existing authentication from [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest){:target="_blank"}.
 The project runs in the security context provided by the local `az` installation.
 All modifications are applied to the currently selected *Azure Subscription*.